emsesp/docs/docs/Configuring.md

   - `EMS+` is designed to work better for EMS2.0/EMS+ systems.
   - `HT3` for Heatronics3 used primarily by Junkers.
   - `Hardware` uses the internal ESP's hardware to send out the telegram.
 Telegrams are sent immediately.
 It is the fastest and most efficient method but works only on some systems.
 - **EMS Bus ID**.
 The EMS-ESP can simulate multiple devices.
-Stick to the `Service Key (0x0B)` unless using more than one EMS gateways/interface board.
+Keep to the default `Service Key (0x0B)` unless using more than one EMS gateways/interface board.
+It's important to note the Service Key will also be used by certified service/maintenance engineers when servicing your heating systems so make sure you power-down EMS-ESP before they arrive or they will not be able to connect to the EMS bus.
 - **Enable Read only mode**.
 This disables any outgoing Tx write commands to the EMS bus, essentially putting EMS-ESP into listening mode.
 However Tx is needed to detect EMS devices (as it sends out a Version command).
 If you want to explicitly put EMS-ESP into a read-only/sniffer mode use `set tx_mode 0` from the console.
 - **Hide LED**.
 Turns off the LED when in normal operating mode.
 The LED is still shown when booting or when there are connection issues.
 - **Underclock CPU speed**.
 Under-clocks the ESP to 160Mhz, saving on power, heat and prolonging the lifespan of the chip at the cost of performance and response time.
 A reboot of EMS-ESP is required.